DjangoGirls/translation-guide/when_its_ready.md

 Crowdin
 -------

-1. Go to the [Crowdin settings](https://crowdin.com/project/django-girls-tutorial/settings#translations) page.
-2. Click on the **Build project** button.
-If you don't have permissions to do that part, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
-3. After the build is done, click on the **Download** button next to the language you want to publish.
+1. You need one or two persons to proofread and validate your translation.
+If no one on your team has proofreader status, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
+2. When your translation is 100% validated, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
+We will send you a `.zip` file containing your translation and a `.xlsx` file that contains a list of all contributors to your language.

 Move files to the tutorial
 -------------

-1. Clone our tutorial from its master branch.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) Django Girls tutorial [repository](https://github.com/DjangoGirls/tutorial) and clone your repository from its master branch.
 2. Create a new branch called `spanish` (`git checkout -b spanish`).
-3. Unzip the file you downloaded from Crowdin.
-In the unzipped folder you will see two subfolders: `es` and `_book`.
-Copy the folder named `es` and place it into the root directory of the tutorial (next to `en`, `pl`, `uk`).
+3. Unzip the file we sent to you.
+In the unzipped folder you will see one subfolder: `es`.
+Copy and place it into the root directory of the tutorial (next to `en`, `pl`, `uk`).
 4. Edit `LANGS.md` (found in the root directory of the tutorial) by adding a link to your language to it.
 Here is an [example](https://github.com/DjangoGirls/tutorial/commit/569f10512bb5642661093dcbcc0ed7683d65cb38).
 5. Commit this as a first version of your translation to the branch for your language.